Deep Azure: Characters

 The chorus is called Street Knowledge, characters that use popping and locking and beatboxing in their storytelling.
 The heightened hip hop style allows for the elements of magical realism needed to have a classical chorus "without such pricey bells and whistles".

 Performances

 Congo Square premiered Deep Azure at the Chernin Center for the Arts in Chicago in September and October 2005.
 It was workshopped by Congo Square during the Hip-Hop Theatre Festival at the Apollo Theater in New York City, prior to the full production premiere.
 The Chicago Tribunes Chris Jones "got a kick out of [this because it was] a reversal of the usual power structure in the theater".
 It was also workshopped at the Folger Theatre in Washington, D.C.

+Deep Azure opened at the Globe Theatre in London in February 2026.

 Reception

 The play was nominated for a 2006 Jeff Award for Best New Work.
 The play is mainly about police brutality, a daring subject in 2004.
 Chris Jones called Boseman a "fresh talent – new, young, sophisticated, African-American writer with all of the flaws that flow from youth and inexperience and all of the excitement that draws from those very same places", and highly praised the work for its rhythm; cultural references to properties as diverse as Shakespeare and Spider-Man; and exploration of black-on-black violence, but criticized that it needed better focus.
 He concluded that even so, he would "hand Boseman a [playwriting] commission.
 Several commissions."
 Kris Vire for Time Out said that "one gets the sense that Boseman is making the excited young playwright's mistake of trying to cram everything he ever wanted to say into one play [but] is plainly a talented writer, and there's a lot to admire here."

 Reflecting on it in 2020, Chris Jones added that the play has elements similar to the popular musical Hamilton, which Sanders and others also suggested it was a cultural precursor to.